Perth Wildcats: 2011–2013: Back-to-back Grand Final defeats

 Following what was a season crippled by serious injuries to Jesse Wagstaff, Matthew Knight and Shawn Redhage in 2010–11, the Wildcats looked to get back on top in 2011–12 with the addition of 7'2" centre Luke Nevill.
 In a pleasing move, Redhage returned to action in 2011–12 after it was initially feared he'd possibly never play again following his injury in 2010–11.
 Perth had its heart and soul torn out in January 2011 when, for the first time in his career, co-captain Shawn Redhage was injured.
 The six-time club MVP lunged for a contested ball in a way that punched the head of his femur through his pelvis, breaking the bone and dislocating the joint.

 The 2011–12 season saw the Wildcats jostle over top spot for the majority of the season with the New Zealand Breakers.
 The two teams went on to meet in the Grand Final, where the Breakers defeated the Wildcats in three games.
-Game 2 of the series saw Redhage force a third and deciding game with a final-second block on Breakers star C. J. Bruton.
-In his third season in Perth, Lisch took home the Andrew Gaze Trophy as the league's MVP, making him just the second Wildcat to achieve the honour.
+Game 2 of the series saw Redhage force a third and deciding game with a final-second block on Breakers guard C. J. Bruton.
+Lisch was named league MVP for the 2011–12 season, making him just the second Wildcat to achieve the honour.

-In late 2012, the state-of-the-art Perth Arena was finally completed, with the 13 and half thousand seat stadium becoming the brand new home of the Wildcats starting with the 2012–13 season.
-However, injuries and retirements threatened to destabilise the season.
+The Wildcats had a new home venue for the 2012–13 season, moving into the 13,000-seat Perth Arena.
 With an injury to Matthew Knight early in the season, Michael Dunigan was brought in as a short-term replacement.
-Dunigan quickly became a fan-favourite with an array of blocks and crowd-pleasing dunks.
 Co-captain Brad Robbins abruptly retired just eight games into the season, sighting he had lost motivation and passion for the game, while Cameron Tovey announced in March that the 2012–13 season would be his last in the NBL.
-Despite the turmoil, the Wildcats finished second in 2012–13 and made their way through to yet another Grand Final series, where they had a re-match against the New Zealand Breakers.
+The Wildcats finished second in 2012–13 and made their way through to yet another Grand Final series, where they had a re-match against the New Zealand Breakers.
 However, the Wildcats were dealt a major blow when Damian Martin was ruled out of the grand final series with an Achilles injury.
-Brad Robbins was subsequently rushed back into the team to take Martin's place, but without their floor general and defensive specialist, the Wildcats were dealt a 2–0 sweep from a Breakers side that won their third consecutive championship in 2013.
+Brad Robbins was subsequently rushed back into the team to take Martin's place.
+The Wildcats lost 2–0 to a Breakers side that won their third consecutive championship in 2013.